jetbrains-academy/CppBasics/WarmUp/HelloWorld/IntroduceYourself/task.md

 <div class="hint">

-In order to successfully complete this task, make sure to end the line with newline `'\n'` character.
+In order to successfully complete this task, make sure to end the line with the newline `'\n'` character.
-In general, in C++ programming it is a good practice to always put `'\n'` character at the end of the line, even if the printing statement is the last statement and the program terminates immediately after executing it.
+In general, in C++ programming, it is a good practice to always put a `'\n'` character at the end of the line, even if the print statement is the last one and the program terminates immediately after executing it.

 </div>